ThomasCroft/doku/README.md

 # doku
-sudoku solver using different algorithms
+Your basic backtrack sudoku solver in c++